Come and Play in the Great Outdoors

 Get Out and Play!

 Folks come to Princeton to get away from it all.
-Princeton is surrounded by ranchlands, rivers, mountains, and lakes.
-There is an abundance of outdoor recreational activities here including legendary fishing, cycling the Kettle Valley Rail Trail portion of the Great Trail, (formerly the Trans Canada Trail), and hiking, mountain biking or horseback riding on the China Ridge Trails.
-Pack the clubs and get in a round or two of golf at our 18–hole-par course.
+Princeton is where our region gets its old-timey western influence.
+Being surrounded by ranchlands, you might even run into a real, live cowboy!
+Rivers, mountains, and lakes are all a stone’s throw from the town centre.
+There is an abundance of outdoor recreational activities here, including legendary fishing, cycling the Kettle Valley Rail Trail portion of the Great Trail (formerly the Trans Canada Trail), hiking, mountain biking or horseback riding on the China Ridge Trails.
+Pack the clubs and get in a round or two of golf at our 18–hole course.
 Take the time to get reacquainted with yourself and take a leisurely float down the Similkameen River, or paddle your way to bliss on the lakes and rivers in the area.
 At night, sit back, relax and count the stars.

 Road trips are another great way to explore the area.
 Make sure you fuel up before leaving Princeton to explore local backcountry roads.